 If we fail to comply with the FDA's rules and regulations, we could be subject to an enforcement action by the FDA.
 The FDA could undertake regulatory actions, including seeking a consent decree, recalling or seizing our products, ordering a total or partial shutdown of production, delaying future marketing clearances or approvals, and withdrawing or suspending certain of our current products from the market.
 A product recall, restriction, or withdrawal could result in substantial and unexpected expenditures, destruction of product inventory, and lost revenues due to the unavailability of one or more of our products for a period of time, which could reduce profitability and cash flow.
 In addition, a product recall or withdrawal could divert significant management attention and financial resources.
 If any of our products are subject to an FDA recall, we could incur significant costs and suffer economic losses.
-Production of our products could be suspended and we could be required to establish inventory reserves to cover estimated inventory losses for all work-in-process and finished goods related to products we, or our third-party contractors, manufacture.
+Production of our products we, or our third-party contractors, manufacture.
 A recall of a material amount of our products could have a significant, unfavorable impact on our future gross margins.